justanotherfoundry/freemix-glyphsapp/README.md

 You can give it the familiar Cmd+J shortcut via App Shortcuts in the Mac OS System Preferences.

+UPDATE:

+- If nodes are selected then Mask to Master detects the counterparts (closest nodes) in the background and shifts the nodes accordingly.
+In this case, the node structure and node types are not affected.
+- If nothing is selected, it behaves as before (but does not remove existing anchors – this is a fix).

 ### Paste Background